 The COVID-19 pandemic has meant pausing NTD treatments worldwide.
 When the pandemic broke, the World Health Organization (WHO) advised that NTD activities, including community-based surveys, active case-finding and mass treatment campaigns, should be ‘postponed until further notice’.
 Hence, the UK Department of International Development (DFID) offered the organisations it works with the chance to adapt their programmes to respond to these exceptional circumstances.

 This means certain aspects of the Ascend West and Central Africa programme (2019-2022) have needed to be adapted.
-The programme, funded by DFID, aims to make major progress towards eliminating five painful NTDs in 13 countries by, among other things, delivering more than 300 million treatments.
+The programme, funded by DFID, aims to make major progress towards eliminating five painful NTDs in 13 countries by, among other things, delivering 400 million treatments.
 It is made up of a consortium of partners including Sightsavers, Mott MacDonald, the Schistosomiasis Control Initiative Foundation (SCI) and the Liverpool School of Tropical Medicine (LSTM).

 The programme consortium embraced the opportunity to use its years of combined expertise to help tackle this humanitarian challenge through adapting NTD interventions that are proven to be an effective way of reaching the most in need with delivery of large-scale, cross-national impacts at low cost.

 The Ascend West and Central Africa programme aims to protect millions of people in 13 countries from neglected tropical diseases.About the programme